jamesdcheney0/terraform-challenge/README.md

 File Structure
 1. Account module that calls the ones below it (include main.tf, vars, outputs, terraform.tfvars)
-    1. VPC - for now, write out all 4 subnets. stretch goal is to use the for-each that the bottom of the article mentions
+    1. VPC
         1. IGW that 0.0.0.0/0 in the public subnets point to
         1. NAT Gateway that 0.0.0.0/0 in the private subnets point to
         1. 2 private subnets, 2 public subnets
     1. Security - if splitting this up, like we did at Deloitte, would need to have the SGs outputted, and in the account module have it define those as variables in order for the other resources to use them
-    1. single ec2 - aws-web-server-instance module main.tf - search for this name in the article; this will be part of the inspiration for the single instance.
-Just going to attach root block device directly.
-In thecodinginterface link below, there's also examples of creating bespoke ebs volumes and attaching them
+    1. single ec2 - In thecodinginterface link below, there's also examples of creating bespoke ebs volumes and attaching them
-    1. ASG - for this, it looks like using userdata or similar in terraform will work.
-There's an example in the article listed above
+    1. ASG
     1. ALB
     1. S3